 Late fees and interest charges can be a stick to prod customers to pay on-time, but they can also create friction with customers and be difficult to collect.
 If you decide to include late fees or interest charges in your payment terms, be sure your customers are made aware of them when they are on-boarded, and clearly state them on your invoice.

-Creating payment terms that ensure time payment reduces DSOs, increases cash flow, improves efficiency, and enhances customer experience.
-AR automation provides the solutions your team needs to maximize performance and achieve KPI targets.
+Creating invoice payment terms and conditions that prevent payment delays reduces DSOs, increases cash flow, improves efficiency, and enhances customer experience.
+Accounts receivable automation provides the solutions your team needs to maximize performance and achieve KPI targets.

 Accounts receivable and accounts payable cloud-based solutions with customer/vendor portals and digital processes keep vendors and customers connected whether they work remotely or not.